quasarframework/quasar/docs/src/pages/quasar-cli/developing-capacitor-apps/preparation.md

 ### Android setup

-- You will need to install Android Studio and the Android platform SDK on your machine.
+* You will need to install Android Studio and the Android platform SDK on your machine.
 You can [download the Android Studio here](https://developer.android.com/studio/index.html) and follow these [installation steps](https://developer.android.com/studio/install.html) afterwards.

+* Make sure that after you install the Android SDK you then accept its licenses.
+Open the terminal and go to the folder where the SDK was installed, in tools/bin and call `sdkmanager --licenses`.

-- Add Android installation to your path:
+* Add Android installation to your path:

 #### Unix (macOS, linux)